pyprg/egrid/README.md

         * .is_discrete, bool
            just 0 digits after decimal point if True, input for solver, accepted by MINLP solvers
-        * .m, float
+        * .m, float,
+           multiplier,
-           increase of multiplier with respect to change of var/const the effective multiplier is a linear function of var/const (mx + n)
+           the effective value of the factor is a linear function of var/const (mx + n)
-        * .n, float
+        * .n, float,
-           multiplier when var/const is 0.
-           the effective multiplier is a linear function of var/const (mx + n)
+           value of factor when var/const is 0, the effective value of the factor is a linear function of var/const (mx + n)
         * .index_of_symbol, int
+        * .cost, float, cost of changing (for Volt-Var-control)

     * .gen_injfactor, pandas.DataFrame (index: ('id_of_injection', 'part'))